bilalDeen0321/secondvintage-crm/docs/tasks.md

 Watch Management - Feedback

-- Batch Group is not being displayed on list.
 - When you click Approve it should change the status to Approved in the interface
 - Batch filter dropdown is not working / not matching with data
 - Location filter dropdown is not working / not matching with data